bibanon/chan.arc/chan-arc-spec.rst

         Some imageboards support strikethrough of text.
 This should appear in the standard tag ``[s][/s]``.

+    * 'Expert'

+        Expert is a strange tag, and only some image boards support it.
+Essentially, it means overline and underline at the same time, and should appear in the tag ``[EXPERT][/EXPERT]``.

     * Internal post links

         Links to other posts in the same thread (usually shown/performed as something like ``>>123123``) should be in the following format: ``[post=123234]>>123234[/post]``.
 If the link is shown as green in an unhovered state on the original website, it should be inside a ``[green]`` tag.